 6. Spa!
 Spa at The Parker PSYC: PSYC stands for Palm Springs Yacht Club that has taken the American Country Club experience to another realm.

 From the Palm Springs Airport, we went directly to PSYC, and checked in for spa treatments – the perfect way to start your vacation.
-Visit this site to make a spa reservation, or book a few nights and enjoy the Parker Meridien Hotel.
-This used to be the first Holiday Inn in California, and has since been owned by Gene Autry, and now The Parker Meridien.
+Visit this site to make a spa reservation.
+This used to be the first Holiday Inn in California, and has since been owned by Gene Autry, and now The Parker Palm Springs.

 7. Spa some more in La Quinta!
 Spa La Quinta has been selected as one of the Top 50 Spas in the Americas, and one of the World’s Top 10 Exotic Wellness Retreats.
 Known for their “Natural Facelift” treatment, so you may want to consider this service.
 Take time to enjoy the grounds, and relaxation area outdoors before you check in for your treatment.